 When you mention Rwanda to most people, they think of it as a highly dangerous place.
 Their first memory or thought would be the tragedy of the 1994 genocide.
 You will, however, be amazed by how much the country has come together, grown to rebuild the country, and swore ‘never again’ would they bring their beautiful country down.

 Rwanda is the safest country to visit in the region.
-The country’s ’90s civil unrest that sparked off a genocide have been long forgotten, and the Rwandan government fully realizes that it is its sacred duty to ensure the safety of visitors to Rwanda and its citizens.
+The country’s ’90s civil unrest that sparked off a genocide has been long forgotten, and the Rwandan government fully realizes that it is its sacred duty to ensure the safety of visitors to Rwanda and its citizens.
 Common trivial safety pitfalls are common in cities worldwide, such as petty theft, credit card fraud, and overcharging, which can be avoided if an individual takes precautionary measures.

-Security presence is visible everywhere, ranging from police, hotel security, and tourism police, to ensure you are safe and your stay is undisturbed.
+Security presence is visible everywhere, ranging from police, hotel security, and the tourism police, to ensure you are safe and your stay is undisturbed.
 Walk around any corner, and you’ll see the officer or army man, don’t fret.
 They are there to keep you safe.
 Kigali, Rwanda’s capital, is known as one of Africa’s safest capitals and has turned into a model city for the rest of Africa with its impressive economic growth.

 Rwanda has guarded its political stability since the 1994 genocide.
 Parliamentary elections in September 2018 saw women fill 64% of the seats.
 The Rwandan Patriotic Front maintained an absolute majority in the Chamber of Deputies.
 For the first time, two opposition parties, the Democratic Green Party of Rwanda and Social Party Imberakuri, winning two seats each in the parliament.
 President Paul Kagame was re-elected to a seven-year term in August 2018, following an amendment to the constitution in December 2015, allowing him to serve a third term.